softwareguru/osacon-website/content/speakers/alkin-tezuysal/_index.md

  - 2025
 ---

 Alkin Tezuysal is the Director of Services at Altinity Inc. He has extensive experience in open-source relational databases, working in various sectors and large functions.
-With over three decades of industry experience, he has led global operations teams for MySQL and ClickHouse customers and users.
+With over three decades of industry experience, he has led global operations teams for MySQL and ClickHouse® customers and users.
 He has co-authored MySQL Cookbook by O'Reilly Media.
 He was awarded MySQL Rockstar 2023—Oracle (MySQL Community)—Co-authored Database Design and Modeling with PostgreSQL and MySQL 2024 by Packt.